-Suppose your program has to build a tree structure — as the result of parsing a query, say.
+Suppose your program has to build a tree structure — for example, as the result of parsing a query in some kind of structured query language.
 And suppose that, having built the tree, you want to do several different operations that involve walking that tree.
 How do you design that program?

 To make it concrete, consider my (rather aged) package CQL-Java, which — get ready for a big surprise — provides a CQL parser in Java.
 CQL is a conceptually simple but very precise and expressive query language used in information retrieval, but for our current purposes all we need to know is that it supports structured boolean queries like these: